txgisci/feature_extractor/README.md

 ```
 python feature_extractor.py basin.csv --with_crosshairs
 ```
-The crosshairs image only comes in the large size.
+The crosshairs image only comes in the high-resolution option.
+Including the '--small' flag won't affect the default output.

 ### Expected output

-The script will display progress messages, alerting the user everytime an image is successfully downloaded.
+The script will display progress messages, alerting the user everytime an image is successfully processed.

 All images will populate in a folder named the same name of the csv file the user typed in.